When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The humble direct-drive electric bike hub motor has been powering e-bikes for many years and is now a favourite of DIY electric bike enthusiasts.
 Its success is down to a simple and durable design.
 The motor fitted to the mountain bike below is a typical 1000w direct-drive rear-wheel electric bike conversion kit.

-The direct drive hub motor is the simplest form of electric bike propulsion: The outer shell of the hub is an integral part of the motor, and has a big ring of powerful magnets fixed to it.
+The direct drive hub motor is the simplest form of electric bike propulsion: The outer shell of the hub is an integral part of the motor and has a big ring of powerful magnets fixed to it.

 When the motor runs, it drives the wheel directly (that’s where the name comes from).
-Put simply this means that the wheel is basically a motor with the shaft fixed in place so that the body of the motor (the outer hub shell, and thus your wheel) spins instead of the shaft.
+Put simply this means that the wheel is a motor with the shaft fixed in place so that the body of the motor (the outer hub shell, and thus your wheel) spins instead of the shaft.

 It is a simple design, but comes at a cost – the motor needs to be quite big and heavy to produce enough power.
-A smaller motor spinning slowly wouldn’t produce enough torque, and the speed you want your wheel to turn at is relatively slow, so the motor needs to be as big as possible to produce torque at low speeds.
+A smaller motor spinning slowly wouldn’t produce enough torque, and the speed you want your wheel to turn is relatively slow, so the motor needs to be as big as possible to produce torque at low speeds.